 We use fractionation to separate out the protein and the starch.
 The protein goes into a high-value nutrition product that supplies nutrition to aquaculture, livestock, and pets.
-At our Net-Zero 1 plant in Lake Preston, South Dakota, we expect to produce eight pounds of high-value nutritional products for every gallon of liquid hydrocarbon fuel made there.
-The foodchain is important to us, and we're serious about keeping protein flowing to people-to the tune of 350 million pounds of it each year at each net-zero plant.
+At our Net-Zero 1 plant in Lake Preston, South Dakota, we expect to produce eight pounds of high-value nutritional products for every gallon of liquid hydrocarbon We make both food and fuel from the same corn.
+It's like adding a new product line to the same acre of farmland without additional investment in raising the crop. fuel made there.
+The foodchain is important to us, and we're serious about keeping protein flowing to people-to the tune of 365 million pounds of it each year at each net-zero plant.

-The protein is more valuable than the starch on a weight basis, and by using it as animal feed-something whole corn was used for in the past-the livestock get a better diet.
+The protein is more valuable than the starch on a weight basis, and by using it as animal feed-something for which whole corn was used in the past-the livestock get a better diet.
 This feed, when part of an optimized ration, can help result in leaner, healthier animals who produce less gas, such as burps and flatulence, because of their diet.
 According to "Growth Performance, and Enteric and Manure Greenhouse Gas Emissions from Murrah Calves Fed Diets with Different Forage to Concentrate Ratios" (by Rampoothri, Modini, Malla, Mondal, Pandita, National Center for Biotechnology Infromation, part of the National Institutes of Health, 2018), studies reviewing concentrations of different types of feed can affect the emissions from enteric fermentation.
-Those cow burps add upenteric fermentation in animals results in methane and accounts for 28 percent of the agriculture emissions overall in the U.S., according to the EPA Inventory of U.S. Greenhouse Gas Emissions and Sinks, 1990-2006 (2008).
+Those cow burps add up-enteric fermentation in animals results in methane and accounts for 28 percent of the agriculture emissions overall in the U.S., according to the EPA Inventory of U.S. Greenhouse Gas Emissions and Sinks, 1990-2006 (2008).